Glauber: Hurry up, Giants defense, and show up

 And so many more over nearly a century of football.

-We don’t know whether any of the players from this year’s defense will fit into the pantheon of greats, or whether they will be forgotten.
-But after the miserable performance against the Cowboys in last week’s 35-17 loss at AT&T Stadium – a game that wasn’t as close as the final score – we do know that there must be dramatic improvement for this group not to be linked with some of the franchise's more contemptible defenses.
+We don’t know if any of the players from this year’s defense will fit into the pantheon of greats or whether they will be forgotten.
+But after the Giants’ miserable performance against the Cowboys in last week’s 35-17 loss at AT&T Stadium — a game that wasn’t as close as the final score — we do know that there must be dramatic improvement for this group not to be linked with some of the franchise’s more contemptible defenses.

-Again, it is just one game and it is a young defense being rebuilt after nearly all of its established veterans have been exiled by general manager Dave Gettleman.
+It is just one game and it is a young defense being rebuilt after nearly all of its established veterans were exiled by general manager Dave Gettleman.
 Players do improve over time, and final judgments cannot be rendered until there is a more reliable sample size.
 But that shouldn’t entirely diminish the level of alarm after what happened last week, when Dak Prescott stood in the pocket and was virtually untouched the entire game, torching the defense for 405 passing yards and four touchdowns.

-The secondary was overmatched, partly because of its own mistakes, but also because of a non-existent pass rush, albeit against a superior offensive line.
+The secondary was overmatched, partly because of its own mistakes but also because of a nonexistent pass rush against a superior offensive line.
 What was even more disconcerting: The Giants blitzed Prescott repeatedly, sending extra rushers a dozen times to help the front four.

 And still nothing.

 The Giants are fortunate that not every team has the wall of blockers the Cowboys feature after stocking their offensive line with high draft picks the last several years.
-Offensive line play in the NFL is disturbingly inconsistent from one team to the next, so the Giants’ ineptitude may not be so pronounced against other opponents.
+Offensive line play in the NFL is inconsistent from one team to the next, so the Giants’ ineptitude might not be as pronounced against other opponents.

+But let’s face it: This defense features few, if any, game-changing players.

+The best pass rusher was supposed to be second-year end Lorenzo Carter, who had four sacks last year.
+He was a complete non-factor against the Cowboys.

 Rookie Oshane Ximines, a third-round pick out of Old Dominion, also had a forgettable afternoon with one tackle.
 And the rebuilding secondary, featuring first-round rookie cornerback DeAndre Baker, struggled — which can be expected of any young player.